-DATED: FEBRUARY 13, 2020
+DATED: MARCH 17, 2021

-The Senate Education Committee favorably reports Senate Bill No. 108.
+The Assembly Education Committee reports favorably Senate Bill No. 108 with committee amendments.

-This bill guarantees certain freedom of expression rights for students in public schools and public institutions of higher education.
+As amended, this bill guarantees certain freedom of expression rights for students in public schools and public institutions of higher education.
 The bill provides that a student at a public school or a public institution of higher education who gathers, compiles, writes, photographs, records, or prepares information dissemination in school-sponsored media has the right to exercise freedom of speech and of the press, and is responsible for determining the news, opinion, feature, and advertising content of the school-sponsored media.
 The bill does not protect student expression that: (1) is libelous or slanderous; (2) constitutes an unwarranted invasion of privacy; (3) violates federal or State law; or (4) so incites students as to create a clear and present danger of the commission of an unlawful act, the violation of policies of the school district or institution, or the material and substantial disruption of the orderly operation of the school or institution.
 A school district may not authorize prior restraint of any schoolsponsored media except for the types of expression described in these categories.

-The bill requires school districts to adopt a written policy by the 2020-2021 school year concerning student freedom of expression in accordance with the provisions of the bill.
+The bill requires school districts to adopt a written policy by the first full school year next following the date of enactment of this bill concerning student freedom of expression in accordance with the provisions of the bill.
 The policy must include reasonable provisions for the time, place, and manner of student expression, and may also include limitations on language that may be defined as profane, harassing, threatening, or intimidating.
 The bill also contains provisions to protect employees of school districts and public institutions of higher education from retaliation for acting to protect a student engaged in freedom of expression.